 A class-action lawsuit against Dwight Schar was filed in 2017 for “illegally usurped control of the POA.
 The POA, without member authorization, then filed 400 fraudulent lawsuits for the collection of invalid special assessments, which coerced lot owners to surrender their lots.”
 The suit, which was also filed against the builder Rick Scharich and others, was technically dismissed as Schar’s legal team outmaneuvered the families’ attorney.
-They also ran out of money in their fight for the truth against Dwight Schar, Rick Scharich, Paul Simonson and the criminal Richard Arrighi who was involved in defrauding the state of Massachusetts for $9.4 million.
+They also ran out of money in their fight for the truth against Dwight Schar, Rick Scharich, and Paul Simonson.

 Paul Simonson did not disclose his interest or paid activities on the platform, so he was slapped with a Wikipedia warning: “Individuals with a conflict of interest, particularly those representing the subject of the article, are strongly advised not to directly edit the article.”

 Wikipedia locked the article, in order to prevent further edits, but announced that it did not endorse the current edits as they stood.
 While Psimonson gave an explanation for his edits, falsely identifying the edits as belonging to Don Juravin, a Wikipedia editor was “uncomfortable with the result, as it does not seem to address my concerns in either revision.”

 Now, after two weeks, the Wikipedia article on Dwight Schar says: